-This grain free fig and walnut tart is a delicious summer-into-autumn recipe!
-Juicy fresh figs are baked into a gluten and grain free batter with a hint of orange, perfect for those on a gluten free diet.
+This fig and walnut tart with walnuts is a delicious summer-into-autumn recipe!
+Juicy fresh figs are baked into a gluten and grain-free batter with a hint of orange, perfect for those on a gluten or grain free diet.

 Nearly everyone in Southern California has a lemon or an orange tree, but we also have an apricot, peach, and fig, as well as grape and blackberry vines.
 I love making fig jam, and this fig tart during the very short fig season.
-(This post was originally published on August 17, 2017.
-As an Amazon Affiliate, I earn commission on qualifying purchases)
+(This post was originally published on August 17, 2017)

 What can you do with fresh figs?